The Dragon Can't Dance: Plot summary

 Aldrick, Fisheye and a few other young men have begun assembling at the corner more and more, not in the same company, but occupying the same space.
 They are men who no longer partake in carnival, especially since Johnson and Fullers began sponsoring their steelband.
 For them, the true renegade spirit of masking as timeless warriors of generations past has been overrun by modern forces such as business and tourism.
-One day, Aldrick calls out to a passing Sylvia telling her that it's her life and she doesn't have to spite him.
+One day, Aldrick calls out to a passing Sylvia telling her that it's her life and she does not have to spite him.
 He warns her of her choices early on and how they carry residual consequences for the outcome of her life.
 Of course, he is referencing her relationships with Miss Cleothilda and Guy.
 Philo comes by later and takes Aldrick out for a drink.
-Philo is hell-bent on proving that his recent success in calypso music hasn't changed him, that he is still an integral part of the hill.
+Philo is hell-bent on proving that his recent success in calypso music has not changed him, that he is still an integral part of the hill.
 Fisheye does not like Philo hanging around and confronts Aldrick about their friendship.
 One day at the corner, Philo drops by with a bottle and two girls to say hello and have a couple drinks.
 Fisheye says to Philo: "Philo, you ain't have no friend here.
 You is a big shot."
 Philo looks at Aldrick, who tells him to go.
 When Philo offers the bottle, Fisheye throws it to the ground and hits one of his girls.
 "Is war, Philo."
 Philo, in retaliation, makes a hit calypso that is played all over the island about the hooligans in Port of Spain.
 Meanwhile, everyone is gearing up for carnival and Aldrick just looks on from his spot at the corner, feeling odd.
 He dreams of dragons every night but never starts working on his costume.
 While police begin to crack down on public loitering, Fisheye plots an attack against the police.